 The Medicaleaf team share their observations and understanding of the driving forces of increasing consumer demand for CBD.

 Medicaleaf™ aspires to be a philanthropic and profitable business.
-Managing Director Phil Cox, MD, says: “Medicaleaf’s vision is a world with less alcohol, fewer opioids, lower prison populations, a collective consciousness and more compassion through cannabis.
+Managing Director Richard Reed, MD, says: “Medicaleaf’s vision is a world with less alcohol, fewer opioids, lower prison populations, a collective consciousness and more compassion through cannabis.
 Set to impact food, fuel, fibre, paper, medicine, environment, social justice, civil rights and liberties, cannabis – in the form of cannabidiol (CBD) wellness lifestyle products and cannabis-based medicinal products (CBMPs) – is Medicaleaf™.

 “We are interested in the positive health outcomes of real people.
 We want to support them, to provide access to education and research and to empower them to maintain their wellbeing and health by working with those who provide services at the point of need.”

 Medicaleaf’s mission is to provide the tools, the natural plant extracts and the opportunity for individuals to improve their wellbeing.
 We want to create a following that in turn creates a movement: that way we can ensure Medicaleaf products are trusted, understood and valued.